RobCranfill/MIDI-bit/README.md

     This is OK since that would be just garbage, 'testing' numbers anyway.
   * Once we start running 'code'.py', if RUN MODE we set the NeoPixel to red (Red == Run), otherwise set it to green.

-* Keyboard control sequences
-  * In order to send commands to the unit from the MIDI keyboard, instead of using MIDI CC or PC commands, which some keyboards may not accomodate, you can play the first eight notes of Beethoven's 5th, starting on G above middle C, to get the unit's attentions.
-    * That's G G G Eb F F F D; the tempo doesn't matter.
-    * After the attention sequence,
-      * Middle C: Zero out session data (and write it to storage).
-      * Unimplemented? <strike>D above middle C: Write session data immediately.</strike>

 # Hardware Requirements for this project
 * Adafruit "RP2040 with USB A Host" (Adafruit part number 5723)